Brad Gilbert: Sam Querrey

+Coco Gauff

+In August 2023, Gilbert joined the team of Coco Gauff.
+She had a strong showing in her first tournaments since the change, winning the women's singles title at the Washington Open, the Cincinnati Masters shortly thereafter, and her first major win at the 2023 US Open.
+On 18 September 2024, just over two weeks after her US Open defense ended with a fourth round defeat, the pair ended their arrangement.

 Commentator and author

 Gilbert now serves as a tennis analyst for ESPN.
 He is also the author of the book Winning Ugly, which gives tips on how an average player can defeat a more skilled opponent and better the average player's mental game.
 His second book, co-authored by James Kaplan and entitled I've Got Your Back, was published in 2005.
+He also served as a coach and trainer for actors Zendaya, Josh O'Connor and Mike Faist for the 2024 film Challengers.

 Personal life

 Gilbert is Jewish and resides with his wife Kim in Malibu, California.
-He has three children Zach, Julian and Zoe.
+They have three children—Zach, Julian, and Zoe.

-He owns a tennis shop in downtown San Rafael, California called Brad Gilbert Tennis Nation.
+He owns a tennis shop in Greenbrae, California called Brad Gilbert Tennis Nation.
 He was a close friend of tennis player and commentator Barry MacKay.

 While covering Andy Murray's third-round match in the 2011 Australian Open for ESPN, Gilbert mentioned that he lives near the Olympian runner Michael Johnson and that when he was Murray's coach he introduced Johnson and Murray, who did a series of sprints together on a nearby track.